mcummings128/python-practice/create-python-venv/README.md

 It is important to note that virtual environment minutiae is not typically stored in a remote Git repository because of the amount of bloat a virtual environment has associated with it.
 For example, in the messing around I've done the commit had 2000-something files.
 A lot of that is going to be packages and other things needed for the virtual enviroment to function.

 Instead of uploading all that, you could do something like put all the package versions into a requirements.txt file.
-This is done via the command
+This is done via the shell command

 `pip freeze > requirements.txt`

+That will take the output of pip freeze and throw it into the requirements.txt file.
+(Remember > will overwrite the contents)

+__Fun fact__: Installing certain Python packages begets new shell scripts.
+Usually pip is installed when you install a Python version, and some magic happens with things like setup.py to let the user do shell commands like the above seamlessly

+After requirements.txt has been committed to the repo, another developer could clone/fork your repo, create their own virtual environment, activate it, and then run the following command

+`pip install -r requirements.txt`

+The -r flag tells pip that packages should be installed from a requirements file (requirements.txt is the standard name for it)